An Easy Guide to Helping your Child Ride a Balance Bike

-3. Sit, Run and Balance (Typically between 2 and 5 years old)
+3. Sit, Run and Balance (Typically between 2 and 4 years)

 How long will this stage last?
 Stage 3 is the shortest stage – once kids learn to run, they easily advance to gliding as well.
 Adventurous kids quickly transition through this stage (sometimes within a day!), while timid kids could take a few weeks.